What is the Land Registry?

 What about foreclosure proceedings?

-Looking at the Land Registry online is a useful tool that allows you to quickly check the property from the comfort of your home.
+Looking at the Land Registry online is a useful tool that allows you to quickly inspect a property from the comfort of your own home.